 - Tomato sandos are one of my summer staples.
 In fact, I probably eat them way too much and end up costing myself a greater diversity of nutrients in any given week, but I can’t help it.
 Tomato season is fleeting, and I want to take as much advantage of it as possible.
 Keep it simple with chewy, whole grain bread (I use Dave’s Bread), Duke’s or Blue Plate mayo (or your favorite, but I prefer Duke’s, personally) and a sliced homegrown tomato or one from the farmer’s market.
 (A good alternative if neither is available to you is a pack of Campari tomatoes.
 I normally do not condone grocery store tomatoes, but Camparis are the exception.
 They are sweet and delicious.
 Just be sure to get them from a store that doesn’t refrigerate the tomatoes, because they get mushy and mealy when stored cold.)
 I add salt and pepper and call it a day, but you may want to fancy it up with avocados, basil, spinach or whatever else sounds good to you.
 Serve with pickled things, a salad, cold soup or whatever else floats your boat.

-- Speaking of cold soup, our hands down favorite meal the past two weeks was Chef Donald Link’s gazpacho with crabmeat salad, which Jyl shared in the current issue of New Orleans Magazine in her “Nosh” column.
+- Speaking of cold soup, our hands down favorite meal the past two weeks was Chef Donald Link’s gazpacho with crabmeat salad.
 Let me tell you it is the most flavorful and hearty gazpacho you’ll ever eat.
 Fennel bulb, watermelon and mint add complexity, while the crabmeat salad bulks up the traditionally light gazpacho.
 We took Jyl’s advice and subbed shrimp for crab (because crabmeat is elevanty billion dollars a pound these days, sheesh).
 Make if vegetarian with avocado, also per Jyl.
 My husband isn’t really a lover of gazpacho, but he is now a convert.
 I forgot to grab bread to have with it, but honestly, we ended up not needing it.
 I’m going to serve this the next time we have friends over for dinner and it definitely will enter our regular rotation.

 - There’s nothing more fun or satisfying than a cheese and charcuterie board.
 We made ours with gouda, cheddar, an assortment of nuts, mortadella, crudités and a French baguette, but you do you!
 Add whatever your heart desires.
 Add chilled shrimp cocktail!
 Get some pâté!
 Make it vegan with plant-based alternatives!
 The world is your cheese board!